mansstiv/Website-Redesign/README.md

 ## How to run
 1. To run locally a PHP program you need to have Xampp installed.
 2. After installation, start Mysql and Apache servers.
-3. Git clone this repo under htdocs folder.
-For example, in linux systems, htdocs can be found in this location /opt/lampp/htdocs.
+3. Clone this repo under htdocs folder.
+For example, in linux systems, htdocs can be found in this location ```/opt/lampp/htdocs```.
-4. Run localhost/Website-Redesign/ypakp/index.php in any browser.
+4. Run ```localhost/Website-Redesign/ypakp/index.php``` in any browser.

 For more information see the following [steps](https://www.edureka.co/blog/how-to-run-a-php-program-in-xampp/), which explain the process of installation and running.